SussexUCU/USS/data/README.md

-## Sources for data files
+## Sources for data

-Sources for all data in USS documents.
-Organised by data folder, then basis (nominal, CPI, or gilts) and then by year.
+Sources for data is mostly direct from USS documents.
+These sources detailed below, organised by data folder, then basis (nominal, CPI, or gilts) and then by year.

 | Folder | basis | year | source |